SenseLogic/CODEX/README.md

     *   Constructors.
     *   Destructor.
     *   Operators.
-    *   Inquiries : methods which don't change the class attributes.
+    *   Inquiries : methods which do not change the class attributes.
     *   Operations : methods which may change the class attributes.

 *   Within a category, declare :